tethysplatform/tethys/docs/getting_started/url_variables.rst

 Variable URLs
 =============

 Take note of the URL as you are viewing the different gages.
 You should see the ID of the current gage.
-For example, the URL for the gage with an ID of 1 would be `<http://127.0.0.1/apps/my-first-app/map/1/>`_.
-You can manually change the ID to request the gage with that ID.
-Visit this URL `<http://127.0.0.1/apps/my-first-app/map/3/>`_ and it will map the gage with ID 3.
+For example, the URL for the gage with an ID of 1 would be `<http://127.0.0.1:8000/apps/my-first-app/map/1/>`_.
+You can manually change the ID in the URL to request the gage with that ID.
+Visit this URL `<http://127.0.0.1:8000/apps/my-first-app/map/3/>`_ and it will map the gage with ID 3.

-Try this URL: `<http://127.0.0.1/apps/my-first-app/map/100>`_.
+Try this URL: `<http://127.0.0.1:8000/apps/my-first-app/map/100>`_.
 You should see a lovely error message, because you don't have a gage with ID 100 in the database.
 This uncovers a bug in your code that we won't take the time to fix in this tutorial.
-You would need to handle the case when the ID doesn't match anything in the database.
-This also exposes a vulnerability with using integer IDs in the URL--they can be guessed easily.
+If this were a real app, you would need to handle the case when the ID doesn't match anything in the database so that it doesn't give you an error.

+This exercise also exposes a vulnerability with using integer IDs in the URL--they can be guessed easily.
+For example if your app had a delete method, it would be very easy for an attacker to write a script that would increment through integers and call the delete method--effectively clearing your database.
 It would be a much better practice to use a UUID (see `Universally unique identifier <http://en.wikipedia.org/wiki/Universally_unique_identifier>`_) or something similar for IDs.